But that's obvious. Sorry; writing as I think. *Ahem*

 Edges can represent a lot of different things, but principally I think they are best used for modelling causality between propositions.
 Perhaps logical dependency (that is if there is an edge (A, B), then B depends upon A being true.
 That is, if A is false, B must also be false.
 We could also use weighted edges to model probabilistic inferences.

 `Okay,' you might be saying, `WHY would you want that?'
 Well, turns out, I think it's an extremely useful tool for role playing.
 Yes, I mean role playing as in sitting at a table with other people, and dice, and character sheets and `The pungent stench of mildew emanates from the wet dungeon walls,' style conversation.
 Well not exactly.
-More so the internet forum mutation of role playing; the non-real-time stu
+More so the internet forum mutation of role playing; the non-real-time stuff.

 If you are playing a highly intelligent, analytical character, having a mathematical model of all of their knowledge accumulated over the entire coarse of the role play, that you can query and use for inference, is something which will really cut down how long it takes you to make a post, and it will make your character behaviour a lot cooler, because you'll truly be playing a character that never lets a fact slip (unless you, the player, play that they slipped it).